Read: Leviticus 24:1-25:46, Mark 10:13-31, Psalm 44:9-26, Proverbs 10:20-21

 Relate: This isn’t the newest Motel 6 commercial, but it is still one of my favorites…

 He always has a different angle.
 There’s always a new approach, something unique and almost often at least attempting to be funny.
 A while ago Tom Bodett did a Motel 6 commercial about autocorrect…

 Hi, Tom Bodett.
 I tried to write this script from my smart phone but I couldn’t figure out how to turn off the auto correct feature.
 So you have to trust me when I say that at Motel 6 you can still get a clam comforter Rome with the loamiest rice of any national chin.
 You can brook by carving 1-800-4-Motel-6 online or with our new mobile applesauce on your phone or toilet.
 I hate this dotted phone.
 I’m Tom Bordeau from Motel 6 and we’ll leave the bright on farm you.
 Close enough.

 React: God does leave the lights on for us.
 That isn’t branding.
 It isn’t something nice or pleasant.
-It isn’t channeling some form of down home country hospitality.
+It isn’t channeling some form of down-home country hospitality.
 It is a direct command from God to the priests to be obeyed from generation to generation.
 Keep those lamps burning.
 You could say God never listened to my mom.
 Or maybe He did.
-Those light is still on because He is still there.
+That light is still on because He is still there.